 At least one of the following must be faxed, mailed or submitted to the Registrar's Office:

-- Certification from a physician or clinic that the student has been vaccinated during the five-year period immediately preceding and at least 10 days prior to the first day of class
+- Certification from a physician or clinic that the student has been vaccinated within the last five years and at least 10 days prior to the first day of class

 - An immunization record from a state or local health authority or an official record received from school officials (must be within five years)

-The information will be maintained in the Records Office in accordance with Family Education Rights and Privacy Act (FERPA) regulations and the Health and Insurance Portability and Accountability Act.
+The information will be maintained in the Office of Admissions and Records in accordance with Family Education Rights and Privacy Act (FERPA) regulations and the Health and Insurance Portability and Accountability Act.

-Note: Students who fail to submit required menigitis vaccination documents will be restricted from registering for classes.
+Note: Students who fail to submit required meningitis vaccination documents will be restricted from registering for classes.

 Under justifiable circumstances, the registrar may grant an individual student an extension to extend the compliance date to no more than 10 days after the first day of the semester.